icabetong/deshi/README.md

-# Gatekeeper
+# Deshi

 **Under Construction!**

-Gatekeeper is a small server-side application written in JavaScript to facilitate the sending of FCM notifications instead of using Firebase's own Cloud Functions that not require users to upgrade their plans to use it.
+Deshi (Japanese: *disciple*) is a small server-side application written in JavaScript to facilitate the sending of FCM notifications instead of using Firebase's own Cloud Functions that not require users to upgrade their plans to use it.

 ## Built with
 * NodeJS